-FDOT's decentralized agency structure is responsive to the needs and interests of local officials.
-FDOT District staff has the expertise to assist non-metropolitan local governments in solving their transportation challenges and support funding opportunities.
+FDOT's decentralized agency structure responds to the needs and interests of local officials.
+FDOT District staff members have the expertise to help solve non-metropolitan local governments' transportation challenges and support funding opportunities.
 Similarly, input from non-metropolitan local officials helps FDOT make informed project selection decisions.
-The goal is continually to improve communication with non-metropolitan stakeholders while increasing participation in the decision-making process.
+FDOT always seeks to improve communication with non-metropolitan stakeholders while increasing participation in the decision-making process.

-All FDOT Districts coordinate with local government officials for those counties not located in an MPO as well as with MPOs throughout the state, as local priorities for inclusion in FDOT's five-year Work Program are developed.
+FDOT Districts coordinate with local government officials in those counties located outside of an MPO and with MPOs throughout the state as they develop local priorities for FDOT's five-year Work Program.
 Federal law requires each District to hold a public hearing in at least one urbanized area within the District.
 However, many other activities foster coordination and cooperation with non-metropolitan local governments.
-This includes outreach by District management at the highest levels and coordination with non-metropolitan local governments fostered through the Districts multi-modal programs.
-Table 4 provides a description of each District, with a focus on the MPO/non-metropolitan county composition, as well as examples of District activities.
+This includes outreach by District management at the highest levels and coordination with non-metropolitan local governments fostered through the Districts' multimodal programs.
+Table 4 provides a description of each District, with a focus on the MPO/non-metropolitan county composition and examples of District activities.